Easy languages to learn are hard to come by.

 If you’d like to learn more about how memory techniques can help you no matter what language you choose, please grab my FREE Memory Improvement Kit now:

-It will help you master the memorization part of language learning quickly.
+It will help you master the memorization part of language learning quickly, including a special take on the Memory Palace for language learning.

 And for more resources, check out these language learning posts that will make sure you have the best possible knowledge when it comes to picking up a second (or third) tongue: